 Are you using your coaching skills to improve performance and enhance organizational effectiveness?
 During this highly interactive workshop, you will learn to speak the language of possibility.
 While coaching is widely recognized as one of the key skills for developing leaders, it is also a critical tool when working with teams, and helping staff at every level achieve their personal and professional best.
 Highly motivated staff produce high performance results.
 Coaching skills may be used to help a senior manager or someone young to the profession find balance in work and life.
 Coaching may reinforce or correct behavior, increase a high performers ability to stretch beyond good into great, and transform organizational culture so that each individual is recognized as naturally creative, resourceful, and whole.
 This workshop provides practice in the skill of coaching, of trusting intuition, of learning to ask the right questions, and of mining strengths of individuals and organizations.
 (Practice Groups: 1 - Staff Effectiveness and 18 - Personal Development)

 understanding and Appreciating Differences Using Myers-Briggs Type Indicator

-This workshop is designed to explore differences of learning styles, preferences, culture, age, and race from the view that a better understanding of differences leads to better leadership, fellowship, management, and builds stronger communities.
-The Myers-Briggs Type Indicator and other methods of feedback will be used.
-Participants will learn to identify differences and appreciate the strength of diversity.
+This workshop is designed to explore differences of learning styles, communication styles, and preferences, from the view that a better understanding of differences leads to better leadership, management, team building and builds stronger communities.
+Participants will complete the Myers-Briggs Type Indicator which gives individual information on what natural strengths and preferences you have, what energizes you, how you to take in and use information and how you make decisions.
+This work is particularly helpful in team building.
+Participants will learn to identify and understand differences and appreciate that it’s the differences that allow the best work to be done.
 (Practice Groups: 1 - Staff Effectiveness; 9 - Diversity; and 14 - Advocacy and Interpersonal Communication)

 leadership and innovation